-To ensure that the hospital is completed in 2022, and opens in 2023 to meet the critical health needs of the Tweed-Byron region, planning approval will be sought in two stages:
+To ensure that the hospital is completed in 2022 to meet the critical health needs of the Tweed-Byron region, planning approval will be sought in two stages:

 - Stage 1 will seek an overall approval for the hospital concept and consent to commence early and enabling works on the site.
 These works consist of site preparatory activites such as clearing, bulk earthwoks, retention walls and other in-ground works to enable development of the hospital.

 - Stage 2 will seek approval for the design, construction and commissioning of the hospital itself.